-Some examples of success stories: The DM-CF was quickly mobilized for the creation of data collection databases as part of the fight against the SARS-COV-2 virus, mainly for the CORSER, RC-COVID and SocialCov studies.
-The DM-CF is also involved in the data management of the Milieu Intérieur cohort and AIMS-2-Trial study.
+The DM-CF was quickly mobilized for the creation of data collection databases as part of the fight against the SARS-COV-2 virus.
+The DM-CF is also involved in the data management of projects with multi-modals data in large consortium (i.e. the Milieu Intérieur cohort, AIMS-2-Trials...).

 Applications for access will be accepted on a "first-come-first-served" basis.
 A request for support starts by sending an email to datamanagement@pasteur.fr.
-You can ask for expertise or collaboration or for a training.
+You can request expertise, collaboration or training.
 Based upon your request, you might be asked to fill additional documents.
 Researchers wishing to include our support in grant applications are encouraged to contact us by email.